csariyildiz/csariyildiz.github.io/_posts/technical/english-english/2023-09-12-vlookup-and-pivot-tables.md

 ## VLOOKUP

-VLOOKUP stands for "Vertical Lookup."
-It's an Excel function used to search for a value in the first column of a table, then retrieve a corresponding piece of information located in the same row but from a specified column within that table.
+`VLOOKUP` stands for `Vertical Lookup`.
+It's an `Excel function` used to search for a value in the first column of a table, then retrieve a corresponding piece of information located in the same row but from a specified column within that table.

-Understanding how to use VLOOKUP in Excel might seem challenging at first.
+Use `VLOOKUP` in Excel might seem challenging at first but its a very powerfull tool once you learned.

 `VLOOKUP` function operates on four parameters:
 * the cell to inspect, (values to search for each row).
 * the table to search (usually represented as a range of columns).